 - 2 carrots

-- as needed extra virgin olive oil
+- 3 1/2 tbsp extra virgin olive oil

 Preparation

-After the set time immediately run the paccheri under cold water to stop the cooking.
+After the set time, immediately run the paccheri under cold water to stop the cooking.

-Finish cooking and if possible enjoy them while still hot.
+Finish cooking and, if possible, enjoy them while still hot.

-Here are the paccheri stuffed with ricotta and vegetables ready to serve.
+Here are the paccheri stuffed with ricotta and vegetables, ready to serve.

 Ready!